 Now, before you pull the trigger on that home you have got your eye on, there are a few factors to consider before making that purchase.
 From mortgage payments and property taxes to unexpected home repairs and ongoing maintenance, the daily costs of homeownership can cause a lot of emotional and financial stress.
 And compared to renting, being a homeowner can tie you down to one location for an extended period, especially if you are looking to get the most out of the money you’ve invested.
 If you’re planning tomovein a few years’ time, then think twice before committing to buying a home.
 Unexpected shifts in the market can happen at any time, which can impact the value of your home when it comes time to sell.
 This could mean that if you sell your home during an economic downturn, you might end up losing money on your investment.

 Make a credit union part of your savings strategy

-Credit unions are an excellent option to help you save towards owning a home.
-Whether your timeline is soon or years ahead, credit unions can provide holistic financial advice to help you reach your goals and set you up for success.
+Credit unions are an excellent option to help you save towards owning a home, whether your timeline is soonor years ahead.
 Not yet a credit union member?
-Find your nearest credit union here
+Find your nearest credit union, click here.